schambig/holbertonschool-binary_trees/README.md

 ## Usage

-To try this project, first clone the repository to your machine :
+To try this project in your machine, first clone the repository to your machine :

 ```
 $ git clone https://github.com/schambig/holbertonschool-binary_trees.git